-Netsafe’s Director of Technology and Partnerships, Sean Lyons, breaks down the new 2017 Norton Cyber Security Insights Report.
+Netsafe’s Chief Online Safety Officer, Sean Lyons, breaks down the new 2017 Norton Cyber Security Insights Report.

 Today the 2017 Norton Cyber Security Insights Report was released.
 It shows that one million NZ adults were affected by cybercrime last year – that’s one third of the NZ adult online population.
 Globally, the report found that 978 million people were affected by cybercrime.
 Of the one million in NZ who said they were affected, 56% were affected in the past year.

 The report also showed that Kiwi cybercrime victims lost a combined total of more than NZ$177 million and spent over nine hours dealing with the aftermath on average.
 82% weren’t able to recover the lost money, and those who were able to recover losses only received a fraction of what they lost.

 The findings showed that millennials were the most common victims of cybercrime in New Zealand.
 49% of millennials don’t have any security measures on their phones, and they are the age group most likely to share their passwords.
 The report also revealed that more than half of millennials had shared their passwords.